Upon completion of the program, students will be able to...

 - Demonstrate an understanding of the liberal arts, natural sciences, and social sciences

-- Discuss the legal system in the United States, including the origins and history of the law, the development of common law, statutory law, constitutional law and how this affects the criminal justice system
+- Explain the development of common law, statutory law, and constitutional law and their impact on the criminal justice system

-- Discuss the principles of criminal responsibility and the requirement of culpable mental states, the various defenses used to negate or to mitigate criminal liability, and the prevailing theories and philosophies for criminal punishment including restitution, retribution, and rehabilitation
+- Explain the principles of criminal responsibility, the requirement of culpable mental states, and the prevailing theories and philosophies for criminal punishment including restitution, retribution, and rehabilitation

-- Discuss and compare recognized biological, psychological, and sociological theories about the causes of criminal behavior and the types of criminal behavior and methods for predicting future crime.
+- Compare biological, psychological, and sociological theories about the causes of criminal behavior

-- Analyze the various methods and theories of policing, including reactive, proactive, problem-solving, community policing
+- Analyze the various methods and theories of policing

 - Analyze theories of corrections, rehabilitation, and punishment and how they affect correctional management practices